pontem-network/sp-docs/tutorials/aptos-tutorial.md

 Aptos is focused on delivering the safest and most production-ready Layer 1 blockchain in the world.
-The team is comprised of the original creators, researchers, designers, and builders of Diem, the blockchain that was first built at Meta to support scalable web2 use cases and high throughput activity.
+The team is comprised of the original creators, researchers, designers, and builders of Diem, the blockchain that was first built at Meta.

 The key components of Aptos are AptosBFT consensus and the new Move language which allows developers to build safe and scalable decentralized applications.

 With this tutorial you will start learning Move language and create your first smart contract for Aptos.